ulfschneider/ulfschneider.github.io/_posts/blog/2016-04-07-pocket-git-guide.md

 The first protocol is the *local* protocol.
 This is useful if the remote repository will reside on a shared filesystem to which every team member has access.
 The other protocols are obviously *ssh, git* and *http*.
 To learn more about these, please refer to ["Git on the server - the protocols"](https://git-scm.com/book/tr/v2/Git-on-the-Server-The-Protocols).

 Sometimes you try access a server via https and the server is using a self-signed certificate.
-Git won´t accept this certificate but if you are sure about the server, for example because the server is placed in your local intranet, as one possible solution to overcome the problem you can make the following configuration in Git:
+Git won´t accept this certificate but if you are sure about the server, for example because the server is placed in your local intranet, one possible solution is the following configuration in Git:

 ```
 cd /path/to/your/repo